16 May 2016

 Twelfth meeting: Bangkok, 23-25 October 2012

 Results from further analysis of data provided by countries using the WG Short Set in recent national data collections (censuses and surveys) were presented.
-Using data from the 2011 NHIS, results from further analysis of the WG extended set of questions on functioning (ES-F) were also presented.
-Representatives from NCHS provided a presentation focusing on the use of a mixed-method approach to assess validity and cross-subgroup comparability.
-Results from the 2010 NHIS using the ES-F questions related to pain were presented.
-The workgroup investigating environmental factors and participation provided an update on their work.
+Using data from the 2010 and 2011 NHIS, results using a mixed-method approach to assess validity and cross-subgroup comparability of the WG extended set of questions on functioning (ES-F) were presented.
+The workgroup investigating environmental factors and participation provide an update on their work including a review of the conceptual framework and related questions sets.

-The workgroup (in collaboration with UNICEF) on the development of specific question modules designed to measure disability among children presented a review of the conceptual framework for question development and a proposed set of questions.
-An update on the Multiple Indicator Cluster Surveys (MICS) was presented on behalf of UNICEF, as well as, a presentation by a representative from ADAPT (formerly the Spastics Society of India) on the cognitive testing of the module on child functioning and disability in India.
+The workgroup (in collaboration with UNICEF) on the development of specific question modules designed to measure disability among children presented a review of the conceptual framework for question development and a proposed set of questions

 Thirteenth meeting: Amman, 29-31 October 2013